 What will it be?
 Knitting?
 Juggling?
 Shooting 10 free throws in a row?
 Everyone chooses a skill and works on it throughout the month.
 At the end of the month, you can have a Skills Showcase.

 Make your family goal to say one kind thing to each other every day.
 At first, it will feel hokey.
 But pretty soon, you’ll see that it really does encourage more kindness.

 If you can get your kids to read an hour a day, studies show their vocabulary and comprehension will be off the charts.
-That’s the science behind this goal, but it can be fun too.
+That’s the science behind this family goal, but it can be fun too.
 Choose one book to read aloud as a family, or have your kids read on their own and then meet every weekend to talk about the book.
 Make your time together even more special by having foods related to the book.

 This month make your family goal a focus on moving.
 Go for a walk as a family after dinner or on the weekend.
 Play doubles tennis (there are large tennis balls that slow down play for younger kids) or make a circle and do jumping jacks facing each other.

 Explore faith if it’s not already a part of your life.
 Since studies show that attending faith services strengthens families, visit a house of worship.
 If your family already practices a faith, add another element.
 Unsure about how to shape your family’s faith?
 These ideas can help.

 Research shows that when we show thanks to others, it improves our overall happiness.
 This is a great skill to teach our children.
 When they’re out on their own, they can use this to help themselves through tough times.
 So gather everyone around a table to write one thank you note—mom and dad, too.

 11. Online Awareness